 - Body tissues and organs.
 Teeth are a good example.
 (Silicon, calcium, phosphorus, magnesium and fluorine.)

 - It maintains the internal PH in equilibrium at 7.3 ph. and as well as the blood pressure.

 We must remember that not only comes a physical decline (a sign of lack of minerals) to make a great effort doing sport.
 Being simply on the beach sunbathing the mineral expense can be very high, hence, fatigue in humid and hot areas.

 The solution is very simple: you just have to take pure sea salt or from the Himalayas or better yet a marine coral powder with a good glass of water.

-When performing exercise we must pay attention to replace the following minerals:
+When performing exercise we must pay attention to replace to the 6 essential minerals for athletes: